 Linn County Minimum Wage Ordinance

-The Linn County Board of Supervisors discussed a draft minimum wage ordinance during their August 29, 2016 meeting.
-The ordinance proposes raising the current $7.25 minimum wage in Linn County as follows:
+The Linn County Board of Supervisors approved a minimum wage ordinance that will raise the minimum wage in Linn County by one dollar per year for three years beginning January 1, 2017.

 Background on Minimum Wage Discussion in Linn County